MicrosoftDocs/power-automate-docs/articles/gdpr-dsr-delete-msa.md

 ## Manage Delete requests

-The steps given below describes how to self-serve delete requests for GDPR.
+The steps below describe how to self-serve delete requests for GDPR.

 ### Delete Product and service activity